ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-overseas.md

 In general, it is acceptable for MoJ users to access MoJ services from overseas, and to do this using their MoJ equipment.
 But before you travel, consider:

 -   Do you need to take MoJ IT equipment overseas or access MoJ IT systems to do your job?

 -   Can the business need be met in another way or by someone else?

 -   If you just need to manage your inbox while away, can you delegate permissions to your inbox to a colleague to manage on your behalf?

 -   Have you left enough time to check and obtain necessary approvals?
-The process can take several weeks, depending on the circumstances.
+You should ensure that your request is submitted using the [Overseas Travel Form](/gs/overseas-travel-form.docx) a minimum of fifteen working days before you intend to travel, or if you are subject to STRAP briefing a minimum of twenty working days before you intend to travel.
 This is because it may be necessary to apply additional technical controls to protect you, your devices, and any data the devices can access.

+-   Be aware that some countries only consider a passport as valid for a maximum of ten years from its issue date, regardless of the expiry date printed on it.
+Before travelling, make sure you understand the passport acceptance rules of all the countries you may travel to or through.

 ## Steps to follow before travelling